 The universe accelerates particles to energies far greater than human-made accelerators can.
 Although the highest energy particles are extremely rare, they can be studied by large arrays of detectors.
 Their composition, interactions, and natural history provide a unique window into high energy particle interactions, as well the exotic and extreme sources in the universe that accelerate them in the distant universe.

-Fermilab is the anchor laboratory for the Pierre Auger Observatory in Argentina, the world’s leading facility for studying the highest energy cosmic rays.
+Fermilab is the lead laboratory supporting the Pierre Auger Observatory in Argentina, the world’s leading facility for studying the highest energy cosmic rays.
 When an ultra high energy cosmic ray enters the upper atmosphere, it collides with an atomic nucleus and generates a spray of many more particles, creating a cascade that can be seen as visible flash of fluorescent light in the night sky.
 PAO records these flashes, and also studies particles with a large array of ground detector tanks to detect electromagnetic particles of the showers that reach the ground.
 Auger’s international collaboration has published many pathbreaking results on the composition, interactions, anisotropy, and spectrum of these extraordinarily energetic and rare particles.
 These particles have interactions in the center of mass frame with energy 100 times larger than those at CERN’s Large Hadron Collider.
 The highest energy events can be statistically traced back to their sources on the sky, the nuclei of distant galaxies.